aehrc/isling/README.md

 ```

 This will use the config file and data inside the container, and the results will appear in a folder called `out` in your current working directory.
 On Linux, you will need to run this command as root, and on Windows you will need to adjust the [bind-mount syntax](https://docs.docker.com/storage/bind-mounts/) (`-v` argument).

+For your own data, you'll need to modify the config file - see `configfile.md`.

 # Overview